dsheiko/design-patterns-for-web-developer/index.md

 ## Preface
 {: .bs-docs-section #preface}
+I ran into software design pattern concept just few years after millenium.
+I took it serious much later, but that's now already years since I started to study and re-study the patterns.
+From the pattern documentation that is a masterpiece by GoF and by Martin Fowler it always seems so easy to grasp.
+However, one doesn't really get it until he has some experience implementing the patterns in own tasks.
+So studying I make wed related examples

+with every new read book or article I've been getting a better grasp on them.

 Why This Handbook Was Written

 I've been studying DP for years, but with every new read book I see far I was